brainseller/brainseller/README.md

 I'm a designer who loves to code.
 Therefor I won't use GitHub a lot.
 But surely from time to time.

 I'm interested in everything web and am currently building a design system for my employer.
+My profile for that is [@uxfuchs](https://github.com/uxfuchs)

-Find out more about me on https://frankfuchs.net
+Find out more about me on [frankfuchs.net](https://frankfuchs.net)

 <!---
 brainseller/brainseller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.